joshuagenders/Lupi/Readme.md

 ### Statsd
-The statsd listener sends test metrics to the configured statsd host. metrics are prefixed with the configured prefix and bucket parameters.
+The statsd listener sends test metrics to the configured statsd host. metrics are prefixed with the configured prefix parameter.

 Timers:
 - success